 The Fund's mortgage loans will be secured by real property.
 All real property investments are subject to elements of risk.
 Real property value is affected by general economic conditions, local real estate markets, the attractiveness of the property to tenants, competition from other available properties and other factors.
 While independent appraisals are generally required before the Fund makes any mortgage loans, the appraised values provided therein, even where reported on an "as is" basis are not necessarily reflective of the market value of the underlying real property, which may fluctuate.
 In addition, the appraised values reported in independent appraisals may be subject to certain conditions, including the completion, rehabilitation or leaseup improvements on the property providing security for the investment.
-There can be no guarantee that these conditions will be satisfied and if, and to the extent they are not satisfied, the appraised value may not be achieved.
-Even if such conditions are satisfied, the appraised value may not necessarily reflect the market value of the real property at the time the conditions are satisfied.
+There can be no guarantee that these conditions will be satisfied and if, and to the extent they are not satisfied, the appraised value may not necessarily reflect the market value of the appraised value may not necessarily reflect the market value of the appraised value may not necessarily reflect the market value of the appraised value may not necessarily reflect the market value of the real property at the time the conditions are satisfied.

-The value of income producing real property may also depend on the credit worthiness and financial stability of the borrowers.
+The value of income producing real property may also depend on the creditworthiness and financial stability of the borrowers.
 The Fund's income and funds available for distribution to Trust Unitholders would be adversely affected if a significant number of borrowers were unable to pay their obligations to the Fund or if the Fund was unable to acquire mortgages on economically favourable terms.
 On default by a borrower, the Fund may experience delays in enforcing its rights as lender and may incur substantial costs in realizing on its security.